 Smoking is prohibited throughout the entire school with no exceptions, including school vehicles.
 This policy applies to all employees, pupils, visitors and contractors.
-All visitors and contractors will be informed of the no smoking policy on arrival.
+All visitors and contractors will be informed of the no smoking policy on arrival and on school trips.

-Violence to Staff
+25.Violence to Staff